 Favorable House Rules

-To begin with, you need to find blackjack variations with favorable rules that reduce the house edge enough so you can beat the game.
-Some of the things you need to consider in advance include the payouts for blackjacks, the number of decks, and the doubling and splitting rules.
+First, you must find blackjack variations with favorable rules that reduce the house edge enough for you to beat the game.
+Consider the payouts for blackjacks, the number of decks, and the doubling and splitting rules.

-The more liberal the rules are, the lower the house edge becomes.
-The rules of some variants are poor enough to render the games unbeatable.
-Other rules like Late Surrender are favorable to players and decrease the casino advantage.
+The more liberal the rules, the lower the house edge.
+Some variants have rules so poor that the games become unbeatable.
+Others, such as Late Surrender, favor players and decrease the casino’s advantage.

-Games that offer reduced payouts of 6 to 5 for blackjacks have considerably higher house edges and should be avoided at all costs.
-Luckily, the majority of online blackjack variations pay for naturals at standard odds of 3 to 2.
+Games that pay 6 to 5 on blackjacks have considerably higher house edges and should be avoided.
+Fortunately, most online blackjack variations pay naturals at the standard odds of 3 to 2.

 Good Penetration

-The main issue with RNG-based blackjack is that it gives advantage players no penetration whatsoever.
-This renders techniques like card counting completely useless.
-RNG blackjack is equivalent to live-dealer games where Continuous Shuffling Machines (CSMs) are used.
-The software automatically reintroduces the discards into the shoe and reshuffles everything after every single hand.
-This is an instant put-off for versed blackjack players.
+The main issue with RNG-based blackjack is that it offers players no penetration at all, rendering techniques such as card counting completely useless.
+RNG blackjack is similar to live-dealer games that use continuous shuffling machines (CSMs).
+The software automatically returns discards to the shoe and reshuffles after every hand, which immediately discourages experienced blackjack players.

-It is impossible to beat a game where the cards are shuffled after each round.
-To use card counting to your advantage, you need good enough penetration.
-An example of adequate penetration is a six-deck game where the dealer shows you around five decks before reaching the shuffle card.
+It is impossible to beat a game in which the cards are shuffled after each round.
+To leverage card counting, you need adequate penetration.
+For instance, in a six-deck game, seeing about five decks before the shuffle card appears would be acceptable.

-With RNG-based games, you start each round from a neutral, newly reshuffled shoe.
-Respectively, you base your playing decisions on limited information since you only get to see the cards dealt to your hand and the upcard of the virtual dealer.
-The best you can do against the RNG is stick to perfect basic strategy, in which case, you are still playing an unbeatable game with negative EV.
+In RNG-based games, each round starts with a neutral, newly reshuffled shoe.
+You base your decisions only on the cards dealt to your hand and the dealer’s upcard.
+The best you can do against an RNG is follow perfect basic strategy, but even then, you are playing an unbeatable game with negative expected value.

 Hands Played per Hour

-Speed is a double-edged sword when it comes to online blackjack.
-RNG games play at an exceptionally fast speed, which may appeal to players who prefer greater dynamics.
-Since you play against the software, there are no other players at the virtual table to slow you down while making their decisions.
+Speed is a double-edged sword in online blackjack.
+RNG games run exceptionally fast, which may appeal to players who enjoy quick action.
+Because you play against software, no other players are present to slow the game while they make decisions.

-The main trouble here is this increased dynamics can be extremely costly in the long run because you end up playing significantly more hands per hour than you would in a traditional landbased casino.
-There is no natural pause in the game for reshuffling, either.
-The RNG knows no rest, tirelessly reshuffling the virtual shoe round after round.
+The problem is that this increased pace can be costly in the long run, as you end up playing far more hands per hour than you would in a traditional land-based casino.
+There is also no natural pause for reshuffling.
+The RNG relentlessly reshuffles the virtual shoe after every round.

-Consequently, you play a greater number of hands at a disadvantage, which ultimately causes you to lose more money to the house edge in the long term.
-Each result is unpredictable and entirely independent from the rest.
+As a result, you play more hands at a disadvantage, causing you to lose more money to the house edge over time.
+Each result is unpredictable and entirely independent.
 Every round starts from a neutral shoe that favors neither the player nor the virtual dealer.

-You can benefit from playing more hands per hour only if you count cards in a game with decent penetration and this is not something RNG-based blackjack offers.
-Here, the more you play, the bigger your hourly losses will get.
+Playing more hands per hour is beneficial only if you are counting cards in a game with decent penetration, which RNG-based blackjack does not provide.
+In these games, the more you play, the larger your hourly losses become.

 Conclusion

 Some players assume that Pseudo-Random Number Generators (PRNG) in online blackjack are beatable due to their determinism and periodicity.
-They reason such games are exploitable because sooner or later the sequence of numbers will begin to repeat itself.
+They reason that such games are exploitable because, sooner or later, the sequence of numbers will begin to repeat itself.

 While it is theoretically possible to use this “pseudo” randomness to your advantage, very few people are capable of achieving it in practice.
-The algorithms in RNG-based blackjack are simply way too sophisticated so predicting the outcomes of the hands borders on the impossible.
+The algorithms in RNG-based blackjack are simply far too sophisticated, so predicting the outcomes of the hands borders on the impossible.
 Furthermore, the software undergoes regular audits.
 Rigged or hackable blackjack games will never slip through the net during testing.